nhuante/TheRlCastle_RLSimulatorGame/README.md

 ## Project Contents

-In this submission folder, you will find:
+In the root folder of this repo, you will find:

 - Unity project Assets, Scripts, etc.
 - `TheRLCastle_Demo.mp4` - short video thumbnail